 Neumont University is authorized under federal law to enroll non-immigrant students.
 An international application for admission is considered complete and ready for review when the documents and records have been received.
 Documents include a completed application signed, dated, and accompanied by a non-refundable international student application fee of $125.
 This fee must be drawn from a U.S. bank account, be an international money order, or be paid by credit card.

-Official test results (SAT or ACT) are recommended.
+Official ACT or SAT test results are recommended.

-Once these documents are complete, the application are submitted for review.
+Once these documents are complete, the application is submitted for review.
 Admitted applicants will then need to provide the following: